redshiftzero/testing-tutorial/slides/testdev.rst

 Writing unit tests helps you write good code
 ============================================

-* You should be thinking about what a function should take as arguments and what it should return _before_ you write it
+* You should be thinking about what a function should take as arguments and what it should return *before* you write it

-* "How would I test this code?" accomplishes this
+* "How would I test this code?" makes you think about your code structure

 * Good functions also have minimal external dependencies